cscorley/dissertation/chapters/4_dit/1_method.md

 ![Developer identification using changesets\label{fig:changeset-triage}](figures/changeset-triage.pdf)

-The changeset approach requires two types of document extraction: one for the every changeset in the source code history and a developer profile of the words each individual developer used in those changesets.
+Our changeset approach requires two types of document extraction: one for the every changeset in the source code history and a developer profile of the words each individual developer used in those changesets.
 The left side of Figure
 \ref{fig:changeset-triage} illustrates the dual-document extraction approach.